danko-david/uartbus/README.md

 broadcast addresses (0 is a general broadcast address) and device groups by using negative addresses for this purpose.

-Instead of using fixed int{8,16,32,64}_t for addressing i've created a so called variable length addressing:
+Instead of using fixed int{8,16,32,64}_t for addressing, i've created a so called variable length addressing:

 - If we choose int8_t, every packet has only two byte of overhead at the addressing, but only 128 group 1 broadcast and 127 device address available.